Skip to Main Content

 Where do the displays come from?

 All of the photographs, artwork, and other materials on display are donated to the project by CF Citrus Campus students, faculty, staff, and members of the Citrus County community.
 Many of the posters were designed by students in BSC 2011L (Integrated Principles of Biology II Lab).
-The trail and its content are managed and edited by Steve C. Schenk, Associate Professor of Biology.
+The Trail and its content were initially created by Steve C. Schenk (Professor of Biological Science, 2012 - 2025), and are currently managed and edited by Librarian Rachel Baril.

 Can I contribute to the project?

 Heck yeah!
-Photographs, videos, artwork or other materials that you'd like to submit can be directly submitted using this submission form.
+Photographs, videos, artwork, audio recordings, or similar materials that you'd like to submit can be directly submitted using this submission form.
 This only works for files that are 20MB or smaller in size.
-If you have larger files to submit or other questions about contributing to the project, please contact Prof. S at either schenks@cf.edu or biodit@cf.edu.
+There is also an opportunity to create infographic and poster designs for future exhibits.
+If you have larger files to submit, are interested in doing an exhibit design, or have other questions, please contact us at biodit@cf.edu.

 Steve Schenk (aka Prof. S) is the creator, editor, and general manager of the Citrus Campus Biodiversity Trail.
 He was awarded the Dorothea G. Jerome Endowed Chair (Any Discipline) for 2024 - 2026 by the CF Foundation, which provided the funding for the construction and implementation of the Trail.